graphsignal/graphsignal-python/README.md

 * **Training and inference profiling** Graphsignal provides operation and kernel level statistics about machine learning runs, e.g. training steps or prediction calls, to enable optimization and tuning.

-* **Integration and support** Add a few lines of code to automatically profile TensorFlow and PyTorch jobs and model serving automatically.
+* **Integration and support** Add a few lines of code to automatically profile TensorFlow and PyTorch jobs and model serving.

 * **Any environment** The profiler only needs outbound connection to Graphsignal.
 No inbound ports or additional software is required, allowing it run everywhere.